Resources for Mindfulness Teachers

 Mindfulness-based teaching is a rapidly emerging field.
 Appropriate codes and governance for professional practice are in development.
 These pages will help orientate you to these issues.

 If you are a member of the general public this information will help you to access a teacher who has participated in appropriate training and is maintaining professional practice through on-going good practice engagement.

 If you are a teacher, the information will help you to understand what you need to do to support your development, and good and safe practice.

 How to find a suitable mindfulness teacher...

-In the UK context the UK Network for Mindfulness-Based Teacher Training Organisations sets standards for good practice for both teachers of mindfulness-based courses and trainers of mindfulness-based teachers.
-The UK Network has a listing of mindfulness-based course teachers across the UK who have undertaken training to a minimum level and are adhering to ongoing good practice recommendations.
+In the UK context the British Association for Mindfulness-Based Approaches sets standards for good practice for both teachers of mindfulness-based courses and trainers of mindfulness-based teachers.
+The British Association for Mindfulness-Based Approaches has a listing of mindfulness-based course teachers across the UK who have undertaken training to a minimum level and are adhering to ongoing good practice recommendations.
 We strongly recommend that if you are a member of the general public seeking a suitable course that you select a teacher from this listing; and if you are a teacher who complies with good practice that you apply to be listed.

 A key part of good practice for mindfulness-based teachers is engagement in ongoing supervision with a Mindfulness Supervisor, and ongoing cultivation of a personal mindfulness practice through participation in mindfulness retreats.

 CMRP led the development of criteria for assessing the level of competence of a teacher.
 This system is now used within our trainings and in many other training programmes internationally.